drewbwarren/ME_495_Final/README.md

 * Anyone interested in constrained planning in moveit might be interested in looking into [using OMPL create an Approximation Manifold For Path Planning](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/constraints_approximation_database.html).
 THis allows you to calculate and approximated sub-space of valid states to plan on for a set of constraints that is created when the node is run.
 Requires using C++

 * An ongoing area of development in moveit is integrating [CHOMP](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/chomp_interface_tutorial.html) with Moveit.
 CHOMP Uses optimization based path planning.
 Using alternative path planning algorithms that allow a cost function based on the distance offset from the desired pose at any point would likely prove a better alternative to naive path planning or the default method of constrained planning used in Moveit.
-### Video Demo
-Please refer to this [video](https://drive.google.com/drive/folders/1px5vzHt1ewg4ES5YicfgGZbBv6ElgH1i) for the demo of this project